FilipWirsen/Liverpool_fanpage/README.md

 ![Newsletter Page Ipad](assets/images/readme-img/newsletter-ipad.png)
 ![Newsletter Page Iphone](assets/images/readme-img/newsletter-iphone.png)

+# Features I Want To Add In The Future
+I would like to make the schedule page update without me having to add the data manually

 # Error and Validation
 All pages were validated using [w3.org](https://jigsaw.w3.org/css-validator/validator) for CSS and [w3.org](https://validator.w3.org/nu/) for HTML